 HTML5 is the fifth revision of HTML, the main markup language used to create web pages.
-A stable HTML5 specification is scheduled for release from the World Wide Web Consortium (W3C) by the end of 2014; however, most major web browsers already support a variety of HTML5's new features, despite the specification not yet having reached final Recommendation status.
+The HTML5 specification was published by the World Wide Web Consortium (W3C) on October 28 2014; however, most major web browsers already supported a variety of HTML5's new features before it reached final recommendation status.

-Work on HTML5 began in 2004 by the the Web Hypertext Application Technology Working Group (WHATWG) in response to the slow development of W3C's web standards, and the W3C's decision to abandon HTML to focus on XHTML 2.0.
+Work on HTML5 began in 2004 by the the Web Hypertext Application Technology Working Group (WHATWG) Ian Hickson because of the slow development of W3C's web standards, and the W3C's decision to abandon HTML in favour of XHTML 2.0.
 At that time, the W3C's HTML 4.01 hadn't been updated since 2000.

-The W3C has opted to publish a "finished" version of HTML5 by December 2014, while the WHATWG will continue working on a versionless "Living Standard" for HTML, in their words:
+The WHATWG continues working on a versionless "Living Standard" for HTML, in their words:

 continuously maintaining the specification rather than freezing it in a state with known problems.

-HTML5 introduces numerous new HTML elements that offer some semantic replacements for generic divs and spans.
+HTML5 introduced numerous new HTML elements that offer some semantic replacements for generic divs and spans.
 The following new elements all work in Internet Explorer 9 and above, Firefox, Opera, Chrome, and Safari:

 HTML elements are the basic units of HTML, the predominant markup language of the Web.
 Most elements have an opening and closing tag that surround the element's content.Learn more about HTML elements Top